Heminger Travel Lodge

-Heminger Travel Lodge is a historic hotel located on the Lincoln Highway at Plymouth, Marshall County, Indiana.
+Heminger Travel Lodge is a historic hotel located on the Lincoln Highway at Plymouth, Indiana.
 It was built in 1937, and is a two-story, Colonial Revival style brown brick building with a red clay tile gable roof.
 Attached to the building is a one-story "sun porch" with a hipped roof.

 It was listed on the National Register of Historic Places in 2000.